 The University of Pittsburgh hosts events to honor our generous donors.

-Named for Pitt’s founder, Hugh Henry Brackenridge, Brackenridge Circle is a giving society established in 2010 to honor donors whose exceptional vision has inspired them to make planned gifts of $1 million or more toward the continued progress and success of the University of Pittsburgh.
+Named for Pitt’s founder, Hugh Henry Brackenridge, Brackenridge Circle is a giving society established in 2010 to honor donors whose exceptional generosity includes cash gifts and planned giving commitments of $1 million or more toward the continued progress and success of the University of Pittsburgh.
 Brackenridge Circle inductees are recognized at an awards ceremony during which each inductee is individually honored and presented with a gift symbolic of the University’s gratitude.
-READ MORE

-The philanthropic spirit of the members of the 1787 Society is acknowledged and celebrated during this annual luncheon, hosted at the University of Pittsburgh.
+The philanthropic spirit of our 1787 Society members is acknowledged and celebrated during this annual luncheon, hosted at the University of Pittsburgh.
 The 1787 Society was founded to recognize alumni who have made a commitment to Pitt through planned or deferred gifts, funding professorships, research funds, student scholarships, unrestricted funds, and a higher quality of education for all students.
-READ MORE

 The Pitt Alumni Association serves as the gateway for alumni to learn about the University and about association programs like networking opportunities, Homecoming, pregame events and much more all over the world.
 Visit the alumni association Web site to find upcoming events, a Pitt Club or representative near you, and information on alumni association sponsored scholarships.
 VISIT ALUMNI SITE